(All fields required)

 ACL/PCL tears; meniscal tears; shoulder instability and labral pathology; osteochondritis dissecans; hip, ankle and elbow injuries requiring arthroscopic procedures

-Shital N. Parikh, MD is an Orthopaedic Surgeon at CCHMC, specializing in sports related injuries (Sports Medicine).
+Shital N. Parikh, MD, is an orthopaedic surgeon at Cincinnati Children's, specializing in sports related injuries (sports medicine).

 Parikh SN.
 Transepiphyseal replacement of the anterior cruciate ligament in skeletally immature patients: a preliminary report.
 J Bone Joint Surg Am.
 2011 Feb;93(4):e12.